 From the very first day Azerbaijan used the platform of the United Nations to draw attention to the Armenian-Azerbaijani, Nagorno-Karabakh conflict, to provide the international community with true and comprehensive information in order to shape an objective public opinion, to use the United Nations potential for peaceful settlement of the conflict.

-Due to the continuing Armenian aggression, Azerbaijan in accordance with Article 39 of the UN Charter called for the UNGA and the UNSC President to stop the aggression, to prevent the violation of the norms of international law and the UN Chapter and to settle the conflict by peaceful, political means.
+Due to the continuing Armenian aggression, Azerbaijan in accordance with Article 39 of the UN Charter called for the UNGA and the UNSC President to stop the aggression, to prevent the violation of the norms of international law and the UN Charter and to settle the conflict by peaceful, political means.
 In response to the call in March 1992 the delegation headed by the special representative of the UN Secretary-General, former U.S. state secretary C. Vance was sent to Baku, Yerevan and the Nagorno-Karabakh region of Azerbaijan to observe the situation there, and then the results of the visit were reported to the UN Security Council.

 During 1992-1993 the UN Security Council adopted four resolutions (822, 853, 874 and 884) and made six statements of the UNSC President on the Armenian-Azerbaijani conflict.
 Each of the abovementioned resolutions and statements confirms the territorial integrity of Azerbaijan, condemns the occupation of the Nagorno-Karabakh region and adjacent territories, demands the immediate cease-fire, suspension of hostilities and withdrawal of all occupying forces from the territory of the Republic of Azerbaijan.